stackbit-projects/groovy-squid-55ce3/src/pages/index.md

     image_alt: App preview
     title: One location for all the best tools.
     content: >-
-      **my ml kit** is your ml kit - we analyze hundreds of source to bring you the latest and expertly reviewed machine learning
+      my ml kit is your ml kit - a currated library of expertly reviewed tools in machine learning and analytics.
     actions:
       - label: Learn More
         url: /features